jscad/OpenJSCAD.org/packages/io/svg-serializer/README.md

 ## @jscad/svg-serializer

-> svg serializer for the jscad project (from CSG)
+> Serializer of CSG geometries to SVG commands

 [![npm version](https://badge.fury.io/js/%40jscad%2Fsvg-serializer.svg)](https://badge.fury.io/js/%40jscad%2Fsvg-serializer)
 [![Build Status](https://travis-ci.org/jscad/io.svg)](https://travis-ci.org/jscad/svg-serializer)

 ## Overview

-This serializer outputs a 'blobable' array of data (from a CAG object) ie an array that can either be passed directly to a Blob (`new Blob(blobable)`) or converted to a Node.js buffer.
+This serializer outputs a 'blobable' array of data from one or more CSG geometries.
+The array of data can either be used to create a Blob (`new Blob(blobable)`), or converted to a Node.js buffer.

+The serialization of the following geometries are possible.
+- serialization of 2D geometry (geom2) to continous SVG paths
+- serialization of 2D paths (path2) to individual SVG paths

 ## Table of Contents